rackerlabs/support-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

 First, you must SSH into your server and run the below commands consecutively on a user with sudo or superuser privileges.
-You might wish to review [Rackspace Cloud Backup - Install the agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) before performing the steps shown below.
+You might wish to review [Install the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) before performing the steps shown below.